omnetpp/omnetpp/samples/resultfiles/python/ResultAnalysisUsingPython.md

 time to read one.
 (See References at the bottom of this page for hints.)
 Until you finish, here are some basics for your short-term survival.

-You can refer to a column as whole with the array index syntax: `aloha['run']`, Altenatively, the more convenient member access syntax (`aloha.run`) can also be used, with restrictions.
+You can refer to a column as a whole with the array index syntax: `aloha['run']`.
+Alternatively, the more convenient member access syntax (`aloha.run`) can also be used, with restrictions.
 (E.g. the column name must be valid as a Python identifier, and should not collide with existing methods of the data frame.
 Names that are known to cause trouble include `name`, `min`, `max`, `mean`).